Quickstart

 If you want to want to hear music fast and just want a quick, no frills performance, you can use the Transport window as you would most music devices (with the benefit of a few extra bells and whistles).

-The most basic way to play Sinfonia ® is through the Play keys.
-By tapping the Play keys at your desired tempo, as you would a piano, you propel the song according to your individual interpretation.
-The process is analogous to conducting in the traditional sense; as you beat time, Sinfonia ® responds.
+The most basic way to play Sinfonia® is through the Tap keys.
+By interacting with the tap keys at your desired tempo, as you would a piano, you propel the song according to your individual interpretation.
+The process is analogous to conducting in the traditional sense; as you beat time, Sinfonia® responds.
 You can speed up and slow down to follow the performance.
 You can create deep rubato passages or taut accelerandos.
-'Playing' is the essential way to breathe life into Sinfonia ® .
+'Playing' is the essential way to breathe life into Sinfonia®.

 So for starters, try using the Play keys to perform some songs.
 By default, you'll see several Play keys assigned in the Keyboard window.
 These are designated by the pointed finger icon.